tatpongkatanyukul/Collaborative/Unit202.md

 ...
 Broad outcome measures, such as mortality and length-of-stay, may be superficially attractive but ultimately confounded by too many variables.
 Surrogate outcome measures (e.g., change in blood pressure, duration of mechanical ventilation) can be particularly helpful as they relate more closely to the exposure of interest and are less obscured by confounding.
 ...
 Leveraging unstructured data such as narrative notes and radiology reports can be more difficult and often requires the use of natural language processing (NLP) tools.

 ## Comparison Group

+Ideally, the comparison group should be comprised of patients phenotypically similar to those in the study cohort, but who lack the exposure of interest.

 ## Cohort Definition Rationale